-When heading to the national park, there are a few stops we recommend at the eastern entrance of the park.
+When heading to the national park, we recommend a few stops near the park’s eastern entrance.

 If coming from Wall, head east in Interstate 90 to reach the road that heads into the Badlands.
 On your way, check out a few more fun sights.